rzzzwilson/fdump/README.rst

 A program to dump file contents in ASCII/HEX format.

-Now and then you want to look at the data in a file in the rawest way: just the HEX bytes.  *fdump* is a python program that dumps to stdout the data in a file.
-Each output line has the HEX offset of the byte at the beginning of the line, followed by 16 HEX bytes of the file, followed by the same 16 bytes presented as ASCII characters, followed by the decimal offset of the bytes at the start of the line.
+Now and then you want to look at the data in a file in the rawest way - just the HEX bytes.  *fdump* is a python program that dumps to stdout the data in a file.
+Each output line has the HEX offset of the byte at the beginning of the line, followed by 16 HEX bytes of the file, followed by the same 16 bytes presented as ASCII characters, followed by the decimal offset of the byte at the start of the line.

 If a file contained the data 'The quick brown fox\n\tjumps over the lazy dog.' then the output would be: